-Performance measurement is a mechanism for assessing healthcare quality, including whether care is safe, effective, patient-centered, timely, efficient, and equitable.
-Through the establishment of goals and benchmarks via measurement, healthcare delivery and quality can be improved across these six aims.
+Performance measurement is a mechanism for assessing healthcare quality, including whether care is safe, effective, patient-centered, timely, efficient, and equitable.77 Through the establishment of goals and benchmarks via measurement, healthcare delivery and quality can be improved across these six aims.
 Key to this concept is establishing appropriate and valid metrics for quality assessment.
 Regionalized emergency care systems could benefit from increased performance measurement, although appropriate metrics to measure the systems are early in development in many cases.

-Healthcare leaders and organizations have embraced the concepts of performance measurement to varying degrees across individual disease conditions, diagnoses, and "service units" (911 system, emergency medical services [EMS], emergency department [ED]) within the RECS realm.
-For example, the Centers for Medicare & Medicaid Services (CMS) follows several "pay for performance" measures relevant to emergency services for cardiac disease, and NQF has endorsed several performance measures for emergency cardiac care.
-However, other areas of care within regionalized emergency care systems (e.g., psychiatric care) have received less attention in terms of performance measure development.
+Healthcare leaders and organizations have embraced the concepts of performance measurement to varying degrees across individual disease conditions, diagnoses, and "service units"78 (911 system, emergency medical services [EMS], emergency department [ED]) within the REMCS realm.79 For example, the Centers for Medicare & Medicaid Services (CMS) follows several "pay for performance" measures relevant to emergency services for cardiac disease,80 and NQF has endorsed several performance measures for emergency cardiac care.81 However, other areas of care within regionalized emergency care systems (e.g., psychiatric care82) have received less attention in terms of performance measure development.

 Also, multiple groups have developed data and information-gathering systems that can inform performance measurement at a regional level.
-Examples include the National Emergency Medical Services Information System (NEMSIS), 83 the Cardiac Arrest Registry to Enhance Survival (CARES), 84 and the American College of Surgeons' Committee on Regional Trauma Systems Programs, including the National Trauma Data Bank TM...
-85-87 Although these national-level models and repositories are a rich source of planning and foundational data elements that can and should aid performance measurement, they are not always utilized within regions and across the country for performance measurement of the system as a whole.
-Furthermore, even within care pathways for a given clinical condition, performance measure development varies depending on the service unit (e.g., NQF-endorsed measures for stroke care essentially evaluate ED-based care; stroke care measures for out-of-hospital EMS providers are less well developed on the performance of the overall system.
+Examples include the National Emergency Medical Services Information System (NEMSIS),83 the Cardiac Arrest Registry to Enhance Survival (CARES),84 and the American College of Surgeons' Committee on Regional Trauma Systems Programs, including the National Trauma Data BankTM..85-87 Although these national-level models and repositories are a rich source of planning and foundational data elements that can and should aid performance measurement, and should be a primary source and reference for measure developers in the future; they are currently not always utilized within regions and across the country for performance measurement of the system as a whole.
+Furthermore, even within care pathways for a given clinical condition, performance measure development varies depending on the service unit (e.g., NQF-endorsed[®] measures for stroke care essentially evaluate ED-based care; stroke care measures for out-of-hospital EMS providers are less well developed88) and may not focus on the performance of the overall system.

-The purpose of this Framework for RECS measurement is to not only guide the identification and subsequent improvement of performance measures, but also to identify where gaps exist in measures and measure concepts, thereby designating areas for future research and measure development.
+The purpose of this framework for REMCS measurement is not to only guide the identification and subsequent improvement of performance measures, but also to identify where gaps exist in measures and measure concepts, thereby designating areas for future research and measure development.

-In addition, the Framework provides a conceptual model for emphasizing the evaluation of emergency medical care within a population or geographical region, rather than within an individual facility or single part of the system.
-Although prior measurement efforts have focused on discrete parts of a system, 89-91 new models should focus on evaluating the integration of the discrete service units that make up a system, and how the entire system performs.
-92-98 Thus, a major goal of this Framework is to provide the context for evaluating the system as a whole, rather than just its component parts.
+In addition, the framework provides a conceptual model for emphasizing the evaluation of emergency medical care within a population or geographical region, rather than within an individual facility or single part of the system.
+Although earlier measurement efforts have focused on discrete parts of a system,89-91 new models should focus on evaluating the integration of the discrete service units that make up a system, and how the entire system performs.92-98 Thus, a major goal of this framework is to provide the context for evaluating the system as a whole, rather than just its component parts.

 Although different perspectives could exist on whether a specific measure or set of measures or a given database is valid for system-level evaluation, having a framework model provides a context for that debate from multiple perspectives.
-It is conceivable that the proposed Framework will not only allow for the categorization of individual measures, but also identify measurement bundles, or possible composite measures for system-level evaluation in this healthcare area.
+It is conceivable that the proposed framework will not only allow for the categorization of individual measures, but also will identify measurement bundles, or possible composite measures for system-level evaluation in this healthcare area.